camunda/camunda-docs-manual/content/webapps/cockpit/bpmn/dashboard.md

 start editing by clicking on the value.
 You can expand the value in a modal dialog for easier editing by clicking on the <button class="btn btn-xs"><i class="glyphicon glyphicon-resize-full"></i></button> button.

 {{< img src="../../img/cockpit-in-operator-modal.png" title="IN Operator Modal" >}}

+## `NOT IN` operator

+{{< img src="../../img/cockpit-not-in-operator.png" title="NOT IN Operator" >}}
+Cockpit provides `NOT IN` operator support when filtering for process instances for the following query criteria:

+* Process instance ID
+* Process definition key

+Use the `NOT IN` operator to exclude any results matching one of the specified values.

+By default, all search criteria are combined with a logical `AND` ([conjunctive normal form](https://en.wikipedia.org/wiki/Conjunctive_normal_form)).
+If you need to exclude multiple values, select a criterion that supports the `NOT IN` operator and provide them as a comma-separated list.
+To edit the list, click the value.
+For more extensive editing, click the
+<button class="btn btn-xs"><i class="glyphicon glyphicon-resize-full"></i></button>
+button to open a modal dialog.

+{{< img src="../../img/cockpit-edit-not-in-criterion-modal.png" title="IN Operator Modal" >}}

 # Delete process definitions